 Next, you need to know what your customers need.

-Now this might sound a little hurtful, but your website isn't really for you.
+Now this might sound a little hurtful, but your website design isn't really for you.
 It's for your customers.
-Yes, you still deserve to have a website that you're proud of, but the important thing is that it gives your customers exactly what they're looking for.
+Yes, you still deserve to have a website design that you're proud of, but the important thing is that it gives your customers exactly what they're looking for.

 To know what your customers need, you need to know who your customers are.
 What are the problems they're facing?
 And how can you help them?

 Knowing what your customer needs makes it so much easier for your web designer to get the right message on your website.
-And this is why we start every website with a marketing strategy session where we literally walk you through the process so that we have all the information we need so that your website speaks to your customer.
+And this is why we start every website with a marketing strategy session where we literally walk you through the process so that we have all the information we need so that your website design speaks to your customer.

 3. Show Examples

 At this point you're probably saying, "OK, knowing what I need and knowing what my customer needs is great and all, but at the end of the day, Tom I still care what my website looks like."